 You may be required to withhold 25% of gambling winnings for federal income tax.
 This is referred to as regular gambling withholding.
-Withhold at the 25% rate if the winnings are more than \$5,000 and are from:
+Withhold at the 25% rate if the winnings minus the wager are more than \$5,000 and are from:

-- Sweepstakes
+- Sweepstakes,

 - Wagering pools,

 - Lotteries, or

 - Other wagering transactions if the winnings are at least 300 times the amount wagered.